kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/external/envoy/extensions/proxylatency/proxylatency.proto.sk.md

 ### ProxyLatency

-Configure the proxy latency fitler.
+Configure the proxy latency filter.
 This filter measures the latency incurred by the filter chain in a histogram.

 ```yaml